You are here

 Complete nematode counts

-Complete nematode counts are counts of the common grass feeding nematodes.
-We provide genera level identification and how many of each genera are in your sample.
+Complete nematode counts are counts of the common grass-feeding nematodes.
+We provide genera-level identification and how many of each genus are in your sample.
 We also provide information on thresholds and if management is warranted.

 - Take samples with a soil probe not a cup cutter